 The thought of FIFA penalizing a bid for the actions of a free press is troubling to say the least.
-It suggests what most people should already know – that the strength of a nation’s bid alone will not determine whether that nation will win the right to host the World Cup.
-However, it also suggests a more troubling proposition; that the factors that exco members consider have as much to do with ego and reputation as they do with the capabilities of a host nation.
+It suggests what most people should already know: the strength of a nation’s bid, alone, will not determine whether that nation will win the right to host the World Cup.
+It also suggests a more troubling proposition: the factors that ExCo members consider have as much to do with ego and reputation as they do with the capabilities of a host nation.
 It’s a sad reality, although one that isn’t monopolized by FIFA.
 In many ways, it’s how much of business is done.

 (For an interesting read on the bids and press freedom, read Richard Whittall’s commentary.)

 People wish they knew the criteria used to select a World Cup host.
 But, unfortunately, FIFA’s selection process is a huge backroom deal.